tectonic-typesetting/tectonic-relay-service/README.md

 The build and publication of this image is automated through the `azure-pipelines.yml` file.
 The image ultimately emerges as [tectonictypesetting/relay-service](https://hub.docker.com/repository/docker/tectonictypesetting/relay-service).
-A webhook is configured there to update the running service on Azure.
+A webhook is configured there to update the running service on Azure, which is exposed at `relay.fullyjustified.net`.

 ## Legalities

-The code in this repository is copyright Peter Williams and collaborators, and licensed under the MIT License.
+The code in this repository is copyright the Tectonic Project, and licensed under the MIT License.